nullen949/tdengine-orm-boot-starter/README.md

 - spring-boot-starter 2.X Mainly uses SpringBoot's auto-configuration feature.
 After SpringBoot 2.7, the auto-configuration method has changed, but the old way remains compatible
 - spring-boot-starter-jdbc 2.x Mainly uses the JdbcTemplate object
-- MyBatisPlusAnnotation 3.5.x Mainly uses a few annotations, such as @TableName @TableField

 ## Quick Start